 The full amount of the annuity supplement is subject to Federal taxes and taxation at the state level varies by state.
 This differs from Social Security Income, which isn’t fully taxed.
 At most, Social Security benefits are taxed at 85% of their value and if your income is very low, Social Security benefits aren’t taxed at all.

-Beyond taxes, the other reason the supplement can be reduced is because the amount you can earn while you draw the benefit.
+Beyond taxes, the other reason the supplement can be reduced is because the amount you can earn while you draw the benefit is limited.
 More specifically, for every $2 your earned income is above a specified limit ($18,240 in 2020), your annuity supplement will be reduced by $1.
 Going back to the example above, if your annual annuity supplement in 2020 is $16,200 ($1350 per month) and you have earned income of $25,000, your annuity supplement will be reduced by $3,380 since your earned income is $6,760 over the earned income limit.

 There are a couple of things to note when it comes to the earned income limit as follows: